11 Things you Can Do To Prevent Household Falls

 Many strength exercises can be modified to make them safer for seniors.
 Consider seated or floor exercises that can improve strength with less risk of injury or mishap.

-Walks around the block are another great way of staying in shape, boosting endurance and preventing falls.
+Engaging in activities such as gardening or walking around the block are great ways of staying in shape, boosting endurance and preventing falls.
 You’ll also notice a lot of other quality of life improvements if you stick to a regular walking routine.

 6. Wear Sensible Footwear